George Hauptfuhrer

-George Jost Hauptfuhrer, Jr. (August 1, 1926 – August 2, 2013) was an American basketball player who, despite being taken third overall in the 1948 BAA Draft after a collegiate career at Louisville and Harvard, decided to pursue a career in law.
+George Jost Hauptfuhrer Jr. (August 1, 1926 – August 2, 2013) was an American basketball player who, despite being taken third overall in the 1948 BAA Draft after a collegiate career at Louisville and Harvard, decided to pursue a career in law.

 Hauptfuhrer grew up in Philadelphia, Pennsylvania, and attended William Penn Charter School.
-He then enrolled at Louisville where he played center on the basketball team for two seasons; while attending he was in a Navy training program.
+He then enrolled at Louisville, where he played center on the basketball team for two seasons; while attending, he was in a Navy training program.
 Hauptfuhrer transferred to Harvard for his final two years of college; while there, he played on the football, basketball, and track and field teams.
 He was named an all-Ivy League selection in basketball during his senior year in 1947–48.

 In just the second-ever Basketball Association of America draft, Hauptfuhrer was selected third overall by the Boston Celtics.
-Instead of pursuing a professional basketball career, he decided to enroll at the University of Pennsylvania Law School and became a lawyer.
+Instead of pursuing a professional basketball career, he enrolled at the University of Pennsylvania Law School and became a lawyer.